 Scenario planning helps organization leaders navigate uncertainty while providing structure around making key strategic decisions.
 This article, and the accompanying tool, can support you and your leadership team through a scenario planning process that could help preserve your organization’s ability to pursue its goals for impact.
 We carefully adapted Bain & Company’s coronavirus scenario planning guidance and strategy in uncertainty methodology, and worked with a number of nonprofit leaders to put this approach into practice.1

 First comes some homework.
 Decision making under uncertainty starts with clarity on guiding principles for your organization.
 (See “A Compass for the Crisis: Nonprofit Decision Making in the COVID-19 Pandemic.”)
 The principles reflect your organization’s unique mission, values, and circumstances, and articulate how you will approach tough tradeoffs balancing your mission, finances, staff, equity, and other considerations.
 They’ll also help you communicate the rationale behind tough decisions to key stakeholders.

-If you haven’t already aligned on guiding principles in your initial crisis response, you’ll want do to so before embarking on the four-step scenario planning process outlined below.
+If you haven’t already aligned on guiding principles, you’ll want do to so before embarking on the four-step scenario planning process outlined below.

 Step 1.
 Identify key drivers at risk